syncfusion-content/xamarin-docs/Xamarin/Introduction/Download-And-Installation.md

 Refer to [this](https://developer.xamarin.com/guides/cross-platform/application_fundamentals/components_walkthrough) article to know how to add a Xamarin Component Store component to Xamarin.Forms application.

-## Install Syncfusion’s NuGet package in Xamarin.Studio
+## Install Syncfusion’s NuGet package in Xamarin Studio

 Following are the step by step instructions for configuring Syncfusion NuGet packages within Xamarin studio,